 Bobcat spotted in neighborhood off Perkins Road

-EAST BATON ROUGE PARISH - Another incident of wildlife in the suburbs: this time in Baton Rouge, just off Perkins Road.
+EAST BATON ROUGE PARISH - Another instance of wildlife in the suburbs: this time in Baton Rouge, just off Perkins Road.

 "He was actually peering in to the window as if he was looking in," Cheri Harrison told WBRZ.